Beverly LaHaye

-Beverly LaHaye (born April 30, 1929) is an American Christian conservative activist and author who founded Concerned Women for America (CWA) in San Diego, California in 1979.
-She was the wife of Tim LaHaye, the evangelical Christian minister and prolific author of the Left Behind series, until his death in 2016.
+Beverly Jean Davenport LaHaye (née Ratcliffe; April 30, 1929 – April 14, 2024) was an American Christian conservative activist and author who founded Concerned Women for America (CWA) in San Diego, California, in 1979.
+She was the wife of Tim LaHaye, an evangelical Christian minister and author of the Left Behind series, until his death in 2016.
+Along with her husband, she helped shape the Christian right.

-Life and education
+Personal life

-Beverly Jean was born in metro Detroit, Michigan on April 30, 1929 to Lowell Ardo and Nellie Elizabeth (née Pitts) Davenport.
-Her father was a factory worker in Southfield, Michigan and died of a ruptured appendix when Beverly was almost two years old.
+Beverly Jean Davenport was born in Oakland County, Michigan, on April 30, 1929, to Lowell Ardo and Nellie Elizabeth (née Pitts) Davenport.
+Her father was a factory worker in Southfield, Michigan, and died of a ruptured appendix when Beverly was almost two years old.
 Within two years, Nellie Elizabeth married Daniel Ratcliffe, a tool maker in the auto industry in Oakland County, Michigan.
 From then on, Beverly Jean and her older sister Blanche Aileen used their stepfather's surname as their own.

-She graduated from Highland Park Community High School in 1946, the highest degree she would ever earn.
-She attended Bob Jones University (then named Bob Jones College) one year and married Tim LaHaye after that year in 1947.
+She graduated from Highland Park Community High School in 1946.
+She attended Bob Jones University (then named Bob Jones College) and married Air Force veteran and aspiring pastor Tim LaHaye in 1947.
+After attending college for one year, she dropped out and joined the workforce to support the family finances, as her husband Tim made little money as a pastor.
+In 1956, the LaHayes moved to San Diego, California, where Tim became the pastor of Scott Memorial Baptist Church.
+Beverly became the church secretary and helped direct junior Sunday School.
+Despite having a shy personality and struggling with the monotony of homemaking, LaHaye believed that homemaking would help her learn submission.
+She was influenced by fellow conservative activist Phyllis Schlafly.
+In 1981, she became a member of the San Diego County Commission on the Status of Women.
+Along with her husband, LaHaye was a member of Liberty University's board of trustees.

 In 69 years of marriage, the LaHayes had four children, Linda, Larry, Lee, and Lori, and nine grandchildren.

+LaHaye died at a hospice facility in El Cajon, California, on April 14, 2024, at the age of 94.